-- B. Formal Resolution: If the student has a history of previous violations, or if the student has unresolved allegations of academic misconduct pending against him or her, or if the student is a graduate student being accused of academic misconduct on a thesis or dissertation, or if the instructor or program director believes the student's conduct may warrant suspension or expulsion from the University, the following steps shall be taken: - 1.
+- B. Formal Resolution: If the student has a history of previous violations, or if the student is a graduate student being accused of academic misconduct on a thesis or dissertation, or if the instructor or program director believes the student's conduct may warrant suspension or expulsion from the University, the following steps shall be taken: - 1.
 The instructor or program director shall notify the student of the allegation of academic misconduct and send the completed Academic Misconduct Procedure Form to the Academic Misconduct Committee through the Office of Student Rights and Responsibilities; - 2.
-The Office of Student Rights and Responsibilities shall send the student written notification of the charges.
-It shall then contact the student to schedule a hearing.
-The date of the hearing shall not be earlier than five (5) business days after the notice of charges is received by the student, unless an earlier hearing is requested in writing by the student; and - 3.
+The Office of Student Rights and Responsibilities shall notify the student and schedule a hearing no earlier than five (5) business days after the notice of charges is received by the student, unless an earlier hearing is requested in writing by the student: - 3.
 An Academic Misconduct Hearing will be conducted as outlined in Section IV.